 \subsection{Multi-stage training}

 To develop a high-performing multimodal AI agent, we employ a model architecture that integrates a causal language model with an image encoder.
 The training process for this model is structured in multiple stages.
 Initially, the causal language model and the image encoder are trained separately to establish a foundational baseline model.
 Subsequently, these components are merged, and the model undergoes alignment training to synchronize image and text processing capabilities.
-Following this, the training incorporates methodologies from the Octopus v2 \cite{chen2024octopus2} framework to facilitate the learning of \textit{functional token}.
+Following this, the training incorporates methodologies from the Octopus v2 \cite{chen2024octopus2} framework to facilitate the learning of \textit{functional tokens}.
 In the final stage of training, these functional tokens, which are capable of interacting with the environment, provide feedback that is used to further refine and optimize the model.
-Thus, in the final stage, we use reinforcement learning, and choose another large language model as the reward model.
+Specifically, in this final stage we apply reinforcement learning, employing another large language model as the reward model.
 This iterative training approach enhances the model's ability to process and integrate multimodal information effectively.